 In a large bowl, place the salmon and cracker crumbs; set aside.

-In a heavy skillet over medium heat, cook onion and red bell pepper in olive oil until tender.
+In a heavy skillet over medium heat, cook onion and red bell pepper in 1 tablespoon of the olive oil until tender.

-Add the vegetables to the salmon and cracker crumbs in bowl and mix gently.
+Add the cooked vegetables to the salmon and cracker crumbs in a bowl and mix gently.
 Add dill weed, egg, and lemon juice and mix gently.

 Form the salmon mixture into four patties using your hands.
 At this point, you can cover the patties and refrigerate for a couple of hours before you finish cooking them.

-Add the cold salmon patties to the skillet when butter melts.
-Cook patties for 3-4 minutes on each side until golden brown and hot.
+Once the butter has melted, add the cold salmon patties to the skillet.
+Cook the patties for 3 to 4 minutes on each side until golden brown and hot.
 Serve immediately.